system-er/Godot3DInterpreter/README.md

 # Commands commander:
-arrow-up pressed in commander repeats last command
+arrow-up pressed in commander repeats last commands
 LOAD - If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.
 PRINTOUT string - prints a procedure or with "ALL it prints all procedures.
 ERASE string - erases a procedure or with "ALL it erases all procedures.